 Property type.
 Commercial, investment, or rental real estate.
 Office buildings.
 Retail.
 Industrial.
 Hotels.
 Self storage.
 Multi-family.
 Medical office.
 Manufacturing.
 Cold storage.
 Auto dealerships.
 Restaurants.
 Mixed-use.
 Specialty assets.
 If it is not your primary residence and you pay federal income tax on the rental or business income, the strategy applies.

 Property value.
 The Cost Seg America team's threshold is $250,000.
-Above that, the math typically works.
+Below that, the flat study fee usually does not justify the deduction.
+Above $250,000, the math typically works.
 Above $1 million, the math is almost always strong.
 Above $5 million, the savings can exceed seven figures over the life of the property.

 Timeline.
 You can run a cost segregation study any time after you place the property in service.
 New construction.
 Acquired property.
 Renovations.
 The most powerful timing is the first tax year after acquisition or construction, because the Year 1 bonus depreciation is the largest single benefit.
 But a lookback study on a property placed in service in any of the prior 10 years can still recover the catch-up depreciation through a Form 3115 filing.